Search

 • Less time: due to the much traffic required, A/B testing takes longer to execute than interleaving.
 The more time we run the test, the more interactions we collect.

-There are three main implementations in interleaving:
+There are three main implementations of interleaving:

 • Balanced Interleaving: based on a simple alternation of documents coming from both the models we are evaluating.
-It allows us to present results from both the models, but it’s not able to correctly choose the best one when they generate very similar rankings.
+It allows us to present results from both models, but it’s not able to correctly choose the best one when they generate very similar rankings.

 • Probabilistic Interleaving: based on the generation of a probability distribution associated with each model we want to evaluate.
-This method can lead to a worse interleaved list in terms of ranking, but it is more fair, sensitive, and present less bias than the other two approaches.
+This method can lead to a worse interleaved list in terms of ranking, but it is more fair, sensitive, and presents less bias than the other two approaches.

 REFERENCES